Real $K$-Theory for $C^*$-Algebras: Just the Facts: Atiyah's -theory

 and it is easy to check that the diagram

 commutes.
 This implies immediately that the diagram

 commutes, establishing naturality.
 This completes the proof of Theorem \ref{T:AtiyahR} in the case where $X$ is compact.

 The proof in the locally compact case follows the same strategy as that in the proof of Theorem \ref{T: swan}.
 Note that if $X$ is locally compact then any involution $\tau$ on $X$ extends naturally to an involution $\tau^+$ on $X^+$, which satisfies $\tau^+( +) = +$.
-Thus $KR^0(X, \tau)$ is defined to be the kernel of
+Thus $KR^0(X, \tau)$ is defined to be

 We leave the details to the reader. \end{proof}